plausible/website/_posts/2020-07-30-how-we-bootstrapped-our-startup-from-400-to-2-750-mrr-in-135-days-without-ads.md

 We didn't stop at changing the home page copy.
 The old home page only had the front page.
 We added several more product pages which were not necessary just selling the product but were more focused around the different needs people have and how Plausible Analytics is built to help with those.

-From using Google Analytics ourselves in the past to speaking to other Google Analytics users, we came up with several different categories and pain points where we believe we have a valid alternative:
+From using Google Analytics ourselves in the past to speaking to other Google Analytics users, we came up with several different categories and pain points where we believe we have a valid alternative.
+Here are some examples of pages we published:

 * [Ease of use](https://plausible.io/simple-web-analytics) - Google Analytics is famous for having hundreds of different reports/metrics and many people struggle to understand and get value from it.
 Our tool gives all metrics at a glance.

-* Website speed - Google Analytics tracks a lot of data so if you insert their scripts on your site, it may affect the page loading speed.
+* [Website speed](https://plausible.io/lightweight-web-analytics) - Google Analytics tracks a lot of data so if you insert their scripts on your site, it may affect the page loading speed.
 Our tool weighs less than 1 KB so tiny impact on site speed.

-* Privacy regulations - Google Analytics uses cookies and tracks personal data so your site needs to have cookie banner and prompts to get GDPR consent too.
+* [Privacy regulations](https://plausible.io/data-policy) - Google Analytics uses cookies and tracks personal data so your site needs to have cookie banner and prompts to get GDPR consent too.
 Our tool is compliant with the privacy regulations out of the box.

 And a few more such as one focused on [how we help agencies and freelancers](https://plausible.io/for-freelancers-agencies) better serve their client.
 We then added a page for each of these.
 8 pages in total with more than 1,000 words in each.
 Full of interesting and useful content rather than salesy stuff.
 You can find them all in our top menu.